illinois-impact/ece408_project/README.md

 ## Milestone 2
 **A New CPU Convolution Layer in MxNet: Due Friday November 17th, 2017**

+Nothing must be turned in for this milestone, but this contributes to the final report.

 See the [description](#markdown-header-skeleton-code-description) of the skeleton code for background information, including the data storage layout of the tensors.

 ### 2.1 Add a simple CPU forward implementation

+**Goal: successfully edit code and run in rai**

 Modify `ece408_src/new-forward.h` to implement the forward convolution described in [Chapter 16 of the textbook](https://wiki.illinois.edu/wiki/display/ECE408Fall2017/Textbook+Chapters).
 The performance of the CPU convolution is not part of the project evaluation.

 ## Milestone 3
 **A New GPU Convolution Layer in MxNet: Due Friday December 1st, 2017**

+Nothing must be turned in for this milestone, but this contributes to the final report.

 ### 3.1 Add a simple GPU forward implementation

+**Goal: successfully edit code and run in rai**

 Modify `ece408_src/new-forward.cuh` to implement a forward GPU convolution.

 ### 3.2 Create a profile with `nvprof`.

-Provide a profile showing that the forward pass is running on the GPU.
+Generate a profile showing that the forward pass is running on the GPU.
 You should see output that looks something like this:

     output